 This celebration is not limited to residents of Philly, but invites music enthusiasts from everywhere to come participate by performing, attending or volunteering.
 Join us to ring in the summer solstice as part of an international event with its heart and soul in our local community!

-Interested in learning more about performing during Make Music Philly?
+Are you interested in learning more about performing during Make Music Philly?
 Everyone is welcomed and encouraged to join the celebration!
 The event is an all-ages, all-inclusive celebration of music, so whether you’re in a band, a solo artist, a child, a senior, a saxophonist or a thereminist, there’s a spot for you to perform!

 You can look forward to some great events like…